HMS-Data-Club/Fall-2022/Session-1/README.md

 # Data Club - Session 1

 This session will focus on exploratory analysis and data visualization.
-We will work together to pull datasets related to the COVID-19 pandemic from GitHub, examine it, and create useful visualizations.
+We will work together to pull datasets related to the COVID-19 pandemic from the [New York Times GitHub](https://github.com/nytimes/covid-19-data), examine the data, and create useful visualizations.

 Specifically, the goals of this session are: